Submission deadline is noon (Eastern Daylight Time) Wednesday, April 19, 2023

 - Letter of support from a faculty member (emailed to the chair)

 - Bibliography of all sources consulted

-A panel of University of South Carolina teaching faculty and librarians will judge entries based on all submitted materials.
+A panel of USC teaching faculty and librarians will judge entries based on all submitted materials.
 The panel is interested in the quality of the overall project and evidence of the applicant's research process and personal learning.

 In a 500-700 word personal essay, reflect upon your experience with the research process for this project and use of library collections, resources and services.
 The following questions are offered as a guide to developing your essay.
 You are not required or restricted to addressing just these questions.

 - In what ways did using the library influence the development of your ideas for this project?
 How did you think about and refine your initial topic?